mcibique/vue-testing-examples/README.md

 }
 ```

 And let's pretend that the back-end is not ready yet.
-We can create twin service with fake implementation:
+We can create a twin service with fake implementation:

 ```js
 export default class AuthServiceStub {